 - A1 Engine Repair

 - A2 Automatic Transmission/Transaxle

-- A3 Manual Drive Train & Axle
+- A3 Manual Drive train & Axle

 - A4 Suspension & Steering

 - A5 Brakes

-- A6 Electric/Electronic Systems
+- A6 Electric/electronic Systems

 - A7 Heating & A/C

 - A8 Engine Performance

 - Completed application. - High school transcript or equivalent.
-For a list of equivalents, go to www.nwtc.edu/gettingstarted - High school background in mathematics, science, and technology education. - Students should have mastered basic math before entering this program.
+(For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - NWTC Academic Skills Assessment or equivalent.
+(See Academic Skills Assessment section for details and equivalents.) - High school background in mathematics, science, and technology education. - Students should have mastered basic math before entering this program.
 For a description of basic math, see the Basic Education section of this catalog. - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
 Program Benchmarks are: Reading Comprehension: 55; Arithmetic: 34; Sentence Skills: 60.
 However, we recommend a student receive the following scores to be successful in this program.
 Reading Comprehension: 75; Arithmetic: 41; Sentence Skills: 73.
-Remediation options are available to reach recommended scores.
 Equivalent assessment scores are acceptable.
-To learn more about these assessments and program benchmark scores, please contact a counselor, (920) 498-5444 or (888) 385-6982.
+To learn more about these assessments and program benchmark scores, please contact a counselor at (920) 498-5444 or (888) 385-6982.